Roshan367/Band-Manager/README.md

 `./gradlew bootRun`

-Now we sign up and exit the application
+Now we sign up and exit the application.

-With this created user we can now give them committee member and director permissions (This is only necessary for the original director user)
+With this created user we can now give them committee member and director permissions (This is only necessary for the original director user).

 ```
 -- Add committee member role